Does Your Business Need a 3PL Partner?

 Luckily, proactive SMBs are able to ride the e-commerce wave instead of drowning in it.
 You can join their ranks by doing a top-to-bottom audit of your entire e-commerce strategy and fulfillment process (Unishippers is happy to help!).
 Reviewing your strategy can help you uncover weak spots in your supply chain and prepare ahead of time to avoid future disruptions — especially regarding inventory management.
 As we know, capacity issues in 2021 left shelves empty in stores and warehouses across the country.
 If your business experienced similar supply chain disruptions last year, it may be time to consider adjusting your inventory management strategy for 2022 — ensuring you have enough product stored to immediately fulfill unanticipated orders.

-Costs are climbing
+Freight shipping costs are climbing

 As shipping volumes continue to increase — and as the driver shortage and larger capacity crunch lingers on — carrier costs will increase as well (and are passed on to customers).
 On top of that, expect fuel costs and resulting surcharges (which increased in 2021) to remain high in the new year.
 Everything from labor to warehousing to vehicles will continue to get more expensive this year, which can translate into higher freight shipping rates and fees for your business — especially if you primarily utilize LTL services.